-On the first step when creating a validation Service type you have the ability to make duplicate scans valid or invalid.
-Check ‘Invalid’ if you want the first scan to be Valid but all subsequent scans made for this Service to be Invalid Duplicate scans.
+Optionally, you can make duplicate scans valid or invalid.
+Check ‘Invalid’ if you want the first scan to be Valid but all subsequent scans to be Invalid Duplicate scans.

-To override that, you can also reset the status table for this Service on a periodic basis.
-What this means is when the new period starts, the first scan will again be valid once, and then all subsequent scans will again be invalid duplicate scans.
-This is required if you want to use the same Service over and over again.
+However, to override duplicate checking when on, you can reset the status of all barcodes for this Service on a periodic basis.
+Thus, when the new period starts, the first scan will be valid.
+Then, all subsequent scans will be invalid duplicate scans.
+You need to enable this if you want to use the same Service over and over again.

-When is the override used?
-It’s used for certain access control applications and also for “What’s Scanned and Not Scanned” when tracking assets, attendance, security patrols and maintenance crews.
+When do you use the override?
+You can use it for certain access control applications.
+Also, please check ‘What’s Scanned and Not Scanned’ when tracking assets, attendance, security patrols, and maintenance crews.

 For the reset to take effect with on-device (offline) Services your app users must: